Reports To: Program Manager

 Qualifications/Basic Job Requirements:

-- Bachelor Degree preferred or five years’ related work experience accepted
+- Bachelor Degree preferred or two years’ related work experience accepted

 - computer literacy, including competency with spreadsheets and word processing software